Updated: Feb 20, 2026

 For a 7-day stay, balance central location, good transport links, and reasonable pricing.
 Best bases: Southwark/Borough (near Tower + markets), Bloomsbury (near British Museum), King's Cross/St. Pancras (transport hub), or Bayswater (near Hyde Park, budget-friendly).

-Try to stay within 5–10 min walk of Tube lines 1, 4, or Northern/Piccadilly—these make reaching most sights easy with minimal changes.
+Try to stay within a 5–10 minute walk of a Tube station on central lines like the Circle, District, Jubilee, Northern, or Piccadilly—these make reaching most sights easy with minimal changes.

 Budget option: Earl's Court, Clapham, or Islington—residential areas with good Tube links and lower prices.

-Avoid Zone 3+ or areas with poor transport—saving £20/night isn't worth 90 minutes daily commuting.
+Avoid Zone 3+ or areas with poor transport—saving $28 / £21/night isn't worth 90 minutes daily commuting.

 Frequently Asked Questions